apache/doris/docs/en/docs/faq/install-faq.md

 During the offline process, use show backends to view the tabletNum of the offline node, and you will observe that the number of tabletNum is decreasing, indicating that data shards are being migrated from this node.
 When the number is reduced to 0, the system will automatically delete the node.
 But in some cases, tabletNum will not change after it drops to a certain value.
 This is usually possible for two reasons:

 1. The tablets belong to the table, partition, or materialized view that was just dropped.
 Objects that have just been deleted remain in the recycle bin.
 The offline logic will not process these shards.
 The time an object resides in the recycle bin can be modified by modifying the FE configuration parameter catalog_trash_expire_second.
 These tablets are disposed of when the object is removed from the recycle bin.
 2. There is a problem with the migration task for these tablets.
-At this point, you need to view the errors of specific tasks through show proc "/cluster_balance".
+At this point, you need to view the errors of specific tasks through show proc `show proc "/cluster_balance"`.

-For the above situation, you can first check whether there are unhealthy shards in the cluster through show proc "/statistic".
+For the above situation, you can first check whether there are unhealthy shards in the cluster through `show proc "/cluster_health/tablet_health";`.
 If it is 0, you can delete the BE directly through the drop backend statement.
 Otherwise, you also need to check the replicas of unhealthy shards in detail.

 ### Q2.
 How should priorty_network be set?